player-ui/rules_player/javascript/README.md

 # JavaScript rules

-This is a guide to use JavaScript rules.
+This guide provides instructions on using JavaScript rules.

 ## Example usage of `eslint_test`
-Code example can be found [here](https://github.intuit.com/mercillo/autoregistrationfees/commit/f062bf4db9cb697ff834ad9c7de8524132867f7d).

 ### Linting dependencies installation
 Install all linting dependencies as `devDependencies`.